flanksource/canary-checker/README.md

 >Note: the only thing required in spec is the containers section with only your job container

 This check always display results in text based format.
-The displayTemplate defaults to `Passed: [[.passed]], Failed: [[.failed]]`
+The `displayTemplate` defaults to `Passed: [[.passed]], Failed: [[.failed]]`

-The fields exposed for displayTemplate are:
+The fields exposed for `displayTemplate` are:
 - .passed: number of test passed.
 - .failed: number of test failed.
 - .skipped: number of test skipped.
 - .error: number of test errored out.

 ### Smb - Verify Folder Freshness

 This check connect to the specified samba server to check folder freshness.
-This check will
+This check will:

 - Verify the age of most recently modified file against `minAge` and `maxAge`.
 - Verify the number of files present in the mount against `minCount`.
 ```yaml